BAMGames/europa-universalis-rules/doc/hre.md

 The fourth line had not many powers, but finally received all others, including Bavaria, and started the *War of Bavarian Succession*.

+Time marks for Palatinate:

+ * 1560: **Pfalz** becomes a staunch Calvinist.
+ * 1614: *Jülich* goes to Neuburg line.
+ * 1623: *OberPfalz* goes to Bavaria (as well as the main Elector).
+ * 1648: Elector title restored.
+ * 1654: *Bremen* and Sweden go to Zweibrücken.
+OK.
+Forget it.
+ * 1685: *Pfalz* again catholic, joined with *Jülich*.
+ * 1742: Extinction of the Neuburg line, union of all lines together. **Bavaria** may be considered as united to **Pfalz**.
+ * 1777: War of Bavarian succession (AUS tries to annex Bavaria).

+Proposal: consider Jülich part of Pfalz after the War of Jülich succession.
+Anticipate a bit the Catholic version of Pfalz, or join this with the Chambers of Reunion event (only if SPA did intervene on the behalf of Pfalz and won the province in the war of Jülich succession).
+Create a period VI event uniting Palatinate and Bavaria.
+Make a precondition of it for the war of Bavarian Succession.

-### Event: Extinction of Palatinate
+### Event: Union of Palatinate and Bavaria

-This event (hist. turn 40) gives *Pfalz* to Bavaria.
-Palatinate is no more.
-If *OberPfalz* still belonged to Pfalz, then the resulting Bavaria is neutral (and amend event *War of Bavarian Succession*, maybe).
-The resulting country has 3 A counters.
+This event (hist. turn 40) gives all the territories of **Bavaria** to **Palatinatus**.
+Bavaria is no more.
+The diplomatic marker goes to Neutral.
+The resulting country has 3 A counters (it cannot use the both *Oberpfalz* counters).
+If the countries were involved in wars, they remain as if they were the owner of the OberPfalz province, but will propose a white peace immediately to the opponent if the other minor was on the other side.

 ### Event: War of Bavarian Succession

 Historic setting: Bavaria has now merged with Palatinate and possibly Jülich.
-Prussia and Saxony are against *Bavaria province* being given to Austria (in exchange for Belgian provinces, originally, but it could have been anything that allowed the ruler of Bavaria to give territories to his illegitimate heirs).
+Prussia and Saxony are against *Bayern* being given to Austria (in exchange for Belgian provinces, originally, but it could have been anything that allowed the ruler of Bavaria to give territories to his illegitimate heirs).